The Art of Muzzleloader Shooting

 precision comparable to modern guns.

 Particularly beginners among muzzleloader shooters make many mistakes and may get frustrated soon because they experience difficulties or they do not achieve the precision they hoped for.
 Therefore, I am going to describe the technology and handling of muzzleloaders in some detail.
 My main focus is on target shooting with percussion pistols and round balls.
 The handling of rifles is principally the same (apart from the fact that they are fired from the shoulder).
 The information given here is a compilation of knowledge published elsewhere, the advice of experienced fellow shooters, and results obtained by own experiments.

 Before going into detail, a short warning: muzzleloaders are as deadly as modern guns!
 A .440 cal round ball fired from a percussion pistol has a typical muzzle velocity of 250 m/s (approx. 820 fps), depending on the powder charge.
-This translates into a muzzle energy of 259 J and comes close to a modern .380 ACP or .38 Special projectile.
-A .535 cal round ball with the same muzzle velocity has a muzzle energy of 466 J which is not far from a .45 ACP bullet.
+This translates into a muzzle energy of 259 J (191 fpe) and comes close to a modern .380 ACP or .38 Special projectile.
+A .535 cal round ball with the same muzzle velocity has a muzzle energy of 466 J (343 fpe) which is not far from a .45 ACP bullet.
+A .45 cal black powder rifle firing a round ball with a light powder charge typically used for target shooting yields about the same muzzle energy as a modern .357 Magnum revolver.
+A rifle of the same caliber firing a long projectile in combination with a heavy black powder charge is able to deliver muzzle energies beyond 2000 fpe which surpasses a modern .30-30 Winchester rifle.
+The fact that muzzleloaders have been (and are still being) used for big-game hunting speaks for itself.
 Handle your muzzleloader with the same care as you would any other firearm!